rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.App/README.md

 ### Localisation

-The application is hard-coded to use English only text, and the en-IE locale for date formatting.
+The application is hard-coded to use English-only text, and the en-IE locale for date formatting.

 A more advanced application could externalise the screen labels and error messages for translation into various locales, and could format e.g. dates based on the browser's locale or the user's preferences.

-### Standard and conventions
+### Standards and conventions

 Without knowledge of the company's coding standards and conventions, it is difficult to know whether the implementation passes code quality checks:
 * The application source code has been placed in a directory structure which attempts to categorise the different types of source file.
-* There are comments (and suggestions for improvement) here and there in he source.
+* There are comments (and suggestions for improvement) here and there in the source.

+The typescript data structures for handling server requests and response have been hand-coded.
+It might be possible to generate these structures directly from the OpenAPI specification ("Swagger") for the REST API, saving on development and maintenance costs.